ChrisHutchinson1982/databases_challenges/posts_tags/posts_tags_recipe.md

 # Model class
 # (in lib/student.rb)

-class Posts
+class Post
   # Replace the attributes by your own columns.
   attr_accessor :id, :title
 end

-class Tags
+class Tag
   # Replace the attributes by your own columns.
   attr_accessor :id, :name
 end

-class PostTags
+class PostTag
   # Replace the attributes by your own columns.
   attr_accessor :post_id, :tag_id
 end